MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### Prominent search bar

-The search bar in the top is easily find from any page in your app.
+The search bar in the top is easy to find from any page in your app.
 It is always available to start a new search and quickly find the information that you're looking for.

 > [!div class="mx-imgBorder"]
 > ![Search box on header](media/new-search-exp.png)